Dental implants have become the first class method for replacing missing teeth.

 Dental implants also offer the solution to patients with unstable complete dentures.

 Missing teeth can be replaced by implanting artificial root form fixtures which intergrate into the jaw bone.
 Implants function the same as natural teeth and help preserve the jaw structure by preventing bone loss.
 Chewing function can be significantly improved with the use of implant dentistry.

 The treatment can be carried out for one or more teeth and care is taken to ensure that the new artificial teeth are of the same color and shape as your natural teeth.
 The whole procedure is carried out under anaesthesia, minimising any pain and discomfort.
 Titanium implants overtime fuse with bone, a process known as osseointegration.
 The entire process could take three (for the lower) to six (for the upper) months.

 * Tooth structure is preserved because there is no need to cut down adjacent teeth for conventional bridgework.

 * Long-term studies on implants conclude that restorations on implants last for a longer time than conventional restorations on teeth.

 * Implant overdentures improve biting, chewing efficiency and speaking due to improved support, stability and retention in comparison to loose fitting dentures.

 * Implants preserve the adjacent bone on edentulous patients who loose faster bone when they use conventional full dentures.

 DISADVANTAGES OF DENTAL IMPLANTS

 * Dental implants require a greater financial investment than other alternatives.
 Also they take several visits over a period of several months to complete.
-In some cases, the time frame for treatment can be considerably shortened with the final teeth delivered in only a few weeks or days.
+Although in some cases, the time frame for treatment can be considerably shortened with the final teeth delivered in only a few weeks or days.